• Arduino

 # Main program loop:

-# By the mixtures of the different brightness levels of the respective colors
+# A color gradient is created by mixing the different brightness levels of the respective colors

 try: